wltrup/Swift-Typed-Notifications/README.md

 // This is how an interested party would subscribe to receive notifications of a particular kind and case:
-// (The token is an object you store, say, in your view controller so that when the view controller goes
+// (The token is an object you store --- say, in your view controller --- so that when the view controller
-//  out of scope, the observer gets automatically removed from the notification center) var token = center.addObserver(name: MyAppNotifs.appDownloadedDataNotif) {
+//  goes out of scope, the observer gets automatically removed from the notification center) var token = center.addObserver(name: MyAppNotifs.appDownloadedDataNotif) {
     (notification: MyAppNotifs, object: Any?) in